bearcove/vixen/internal/DESIGN.md

 - All outputs are stored in CAS
 - Cache reuse is correct: no-op builds do zero rustc invocations
 - Outputs are materialized under a tool-owned directory (not `target/`)
-- A structured build report is produced
 - Unsupported features fail loudly and clearly

 **Definition of done for caching:**

-- Run `vx build` twice → second run does zero rustc invocations, only materializes from CAS
+- Run `vx build` twice → second run does zero rustc invocations, only materializes from CAS ✓
-- Move the repo to a different absolute path → still a cache hit (requires `--remap-path-prefix`)
+- Move the repo to a different absolute path → still a cache hit (requires `--remap-path-prefix`) ✓
-- Change one byte in `src/main.rs` → cache miss and rebuild
+- Change one byte in `src/main.rs` → cache miss and rebuild ✓
-- Change `edition` in `Cargo.toml` → cache miss and rebuild
+- Change `edition` in `Cargo.toml` → cache miss and rebuild ✓
-- Change rustc toolchain → cache miss and rebuild
+- Change rustc toolchain → cache miss and rebuild ✓

 "Hello world builds deterministically with correct caching" is the bar.